tommccoy1/tommccoy1.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in the [Department of Linguistics](https://ling.yale.edu/) at Yale University.
 I study computational linguistics using techniques from cognitive science, machine learning, and natural language processing.

-My research focuses on understanding the computational principles that underlie human language.
+My research focuses on the computational principles that underlie human language.
 I am particularly interested in language learning and linguistic representations.
 On the side of learning, I investigate how people can acquire language from so little data and how we can replicate this ability in machines.
 On the side of representations, I investigate what types of machines can represent the structure of language and how they do it.
 Much of my research involves neural network language models, with an emphasis on connecting such systems to linguistics.

 For a longer overview of my research, click [here](https://rtmccoy.com/research/).
 If you want an even more detailed discussion, you can read [this summary for a linguistics/cognitive science audience](https://rtmccoy.com/files/mccoy_ling_research_statement_10sept2023.pdf) or [this summary for a computer science audience](https://rtmccoy.com/files/mccoy_nlp_research_statement_10sept2023.pdf), or check out [my publications](https://rtmccoy.com/pubs/).